 This may seem out of step with the current trendy approach of using many light, hydrating layers, but we promise, not every product you use has to be a gel texture at the heaviest.
 (And a more intense cream doesn’t mean it’s necessarily occlusive – if you’re breakout-prone, just avoid potentially acnegenic ingredients like mineral oil and shea butter.)
 If you’re following the French routine of using as few products as possible that each do seriously hard work, the easiest way to lock in the good groundwork you’ve already laid is with a cream that does it all.
 As Melanie Grant says, “optimal skin health is achieved through good oil and water content in the skin.”
 Find it in just one grown up cream.

-The French may not be as filler or Botox-ready as some, but it doesn’t mean they eschew professional treatments.
+The French may not be as filler-ready as some, but it doesn’t mean they eschew professional treatments.
 In fact, quite the opposite.
 Designer Lucy Folk, who splits her time between Sydney and Paris, swears by a personal regime of facial acupuncture and bespoke creams her Parisian facialist creates just for her, while Melanie Grant enjoys employing her own professional treatments on herself, including “a weekly Omnilux, microdermabrasion and peels monthly, and a laser treatment here and there.”
 The traditional French way, though, doesn’t necessarily include needles or machines, but rather excellent, personalised application of products, and a very clever pair of hands.
 And should you not have your own Gallic expert at the ready to sure up your French skincare routine, we have good news – treatments by one of the most well-respected of French brands, Biologique Recherche, are finally available on our shores.
 At Kailo Wellness Medispa in Brisbane I looked on with interest (bordering on Narcissus-level obsession) as my expert therapist Isobella showed me the lifting, depuffing and chiselling effects she had achieved on one side of my face, using nothing more high-tech than the physiotherapist-derived, firm, pinch-rolling techniques the brand is famous for.
 Just imagine the cumulative effects that would be created if you were introduced to such treatments as a teen, as is customary in France.
 (And in case you were wondering, yes, desperate to be more Brigitte Bardot than Quasimodo, I eventually managed to tear myself away from the mirror long enough to allow Izzie to treat the other side of my face, too.)